GabeScott/standard-works-vault/General Conference/1998 October - Welcome to Conference.md

 There will be concerts and other public offerings that will be uplifting and wholesome and spiritual.
 Barring some unforeseen circumstances, the building will be ready for the general conference of April in the year 2000.
 It will be a gift to the Master, whose birth we will commemorate at that season.

 As we contemplate these things, we think of our brothers and sisters in distant lands.
 We have met hundreds of thousands of you, have looked into your faces, have felt of your spirits.
 You are so very precious to this work.
 The Lord has gathered you “one of a city, and two of a family,” as prophesied by Jeremiah.
-He is teaching you with pastors after His own heart (see Jer.
-3:14–15).
+He is teaching you with pastors after His own heart.
+(See [[Jeremiah 3.14|Jer.
+3:14–15]][[Jeremiah 3.15|]].)
 We pray for you, we visit you, we respect and admire you, we love you.
 We are all part of a great family—10 million strong—worshiping with one heart and one voice at the feet of our Master, the Son of God.
 Wherever you are, no matter how distant, you have the opportunity of participating in this conference.
 You will receive it by satellite in very many places.
 You will receive it by videotape in some places that cannot be reached by satellite.
 And for a few in faraway places, you will have it as the written word in our Church magazines.

 No matter where we are, no matter our circumstances, we all can be faithful Latter-day Saints.
 We can pray and worship the Lord in the privacy of our own closet.
 We can sing anthems of praise to the Almighty even when we are alone.
 We can study the scriptures.
 We can live the gospel.
 We can pay our tithes and offerings though the amount be ever so small.
 We can walk in faith.
 We can strive to live lives patterned after the life of our Master.

 Now, brothers and sisters, I invite all of you to listen to those whom you have sustained as General Authorities and general officers of the Church, as with prayer and faith and in humility, testimony is borne to you.
 May we all be inspired together.
 May our hearts be lifted in praise to our Redeemer, I humbly pray in His holy name, even the name of Jesus Christ, amen.